CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/01-Governance/3-Collaboration.md

     ![](./images/collab_07_AEMC_Approve_the_request.png)

-5. Log out & Log in as **Ingrid / AppEngine4ever!**, one of the App Engine Integration specialist
+5. Log out & Log in as **Ingrid** (ingrid/AppEngine4ever!), one of the App Engine Integration specialist
     ![](./images/collab_08_Login_as_Ingrid.png)

 6. Open the Telework app in App Engine Studio